 Spine care centers across the nation have seen an uptick in appointments from telecommuters since March 2020, which experts attribute to poor posture as a result of working from couches, beds, countertops and wherever in the home is most convenient.
-If you notice that your back and neck are tight more often than not, or if you live with excruciating pain or discomfort, take measures now to begin correcting your posture.
+There is even a term coined for such conditions: a “tech neck”.
+Learn more about this phenomenon in this detailed article.

 Check out these five recommended ways to optimize spinal health while working from home.

 1. Practice a Proper Sitting Position

 It may seem silly to practice sitting, but the truth is that many people do it wrong.
 You should assume a natural body position when working from home, which means remaining seated in a chair with both feet planted firmly on the ground and directly in front of you.
 Also, place your device on a flat surface or tabletop in front of your chair and angle it in such a way that you do not have to bend your head or neck to view the screen.

 As ergonomics experts at Dohrmann Consulting explain, you are aiming for a front-facing, L-shaped position with your body.
 Though such a rigid posture may seem uncomfortable at first, your body will grow accustomed to it with practice and, over time, your spine will thank you.
 If resources allow, invest in ergonomic equipment that makes it easy for you to position your body just right.

 2. Find the Perfect Position for Your Computer Screen